 How much will I teach?

 For supervisions there is a menu on the form for you to specify your preferred number of (contact) hours a week, you should remember that there is marking on top of this.
 As a rough guide for the one contact hour of supervisions you are essentially paid for 2.5 hours work (preparation, contact, marking).
-If given a support class you are most likely to have one support class a week for a module (if you give 2 then you are paid double), but you should factor in preparation time, and time for marking if there is any (you get paid extra if there is marking).
-The marking rates are copied below, there is an increasing scale depending on whether there is marking and how much marking you would be expected to do.
+If given a support class you are most likely to have one support class a week or fortnight but you should factor in preparation time, and time for marking if there is any (you get paid extra if there is marking).

 How do I know how to teach?

-There is a compulsory training session for new supervisors during ther first week of term to go through the basics (both the logistics of giving supervisions and guidance on teaching), and the following week there is a session specifically for TAs to learn how they should be running support classes, this session is compulsory for postgrads who intend on doing more than 30 hours teaching during the year, but even if you don't intend to do this much you should make every effort to attend (it also looks good on your CV!).
+There is a compulsory training session for new supervisors during their first week of term to go through the basics (both the logistics of giving supervisions and guidance on teaching), and there will also be an online course specifically for TAs to learn how they should be running support classes, this session is compulsory for postgrads who are new to teaching for the department in order to be placed on a GTA contract (it also looks good on your CV!).

 What’s in it for me?

 • Support Class rates depend on class size and marking.
-The basic rate when there is no marking works out at (2017/18 rate) £31.70 per contact hour (one contact hour, one prep hour).
+The basic rate when there is no marking works out at a little over £30 per contact hour (one contact hour, one prep hour).
 Marking rate then depends on the number of students registered on the module when registrations close at the end of the third week, with an increasing scale in blocks of 15 students.
-A detailed breakdown of rates can be found on the STP (Sessional Teaching Payroll) site.

 • You gain teaching experience and some valuable lines on your CV.